+Text description provided by the architects.
 Located in Guayllabamba, place of warm weather and fertile land, G1 house is a composition of architecture and nature.
 An avocado tree (12 meters of height) is the “central node” or “start point” that helped us when placing the project in its site.
 Consequently, is from this “start point” that emerges architecture.

 The terrain has a triangular shape and an area of 5.054 m2.
 And It´s composed by multiple gardens and fruit trees.
-No tree was cut down.
+Any tree was cut down.
 The house was implanted in a way that all of the vegetation in this composition was respected.
 The avocado tree is located at the rear end and in the highest point of the terrain, due to its shadow, the presence of vegetation around it´s not abundant.
 This is the main reason why we placed the house in this site and decided to develop a project that makes tribute to this magnificent tree.

 G1 house is characterized by its clear “architectural language”.
 In it is longitudinal direction, a circulation that works as a “backbone”, runs throughout the house dividing it in two and separating the "served spaces" (bedroom, living room, kitchen), from the "service spaces" (bathrooms, closets, pantry, machine´s room).
 In a transverse direction an axis that starts from the “avocado tree” passes through the entrance hall and ends at the inner garden, separating the private areas from social areas.